-There is a significant time and organisational effort in being certified organic, this has taken almost six months to achieve.
+There is a significant time and organisational effort in being certified organic, this took almost six months to achieve.

-Declarations from every supplier of all ingredients, organic and non-organic (where organic is not available), to prove that it is GM-free.
-We have also invested time and effort in sourcing our bottles, our suppliers are in Europe and no air miles have been clocked up.
-Our formulas, labelling and production methods are examined regularly as is our production facility and audits of our organic ingredient for quality and integrity.
+We must provide declarations from every supplier of all ingredients, organic and non-organic (where organic is not available), to prove that they are GM-free.
+We have also invested time and effort in sourcing our bottles - our suppliers are in Europe and no air miles have been clocked up.
+Our formulas, labeling and production methods are examined regularly, as is our production facility and audits of our organic ingredient for quality and integrity.

 The Soil Association is a registered charity based in the United Kingdom.
 Founded in 1946, it has over 27,000 members today.
 Its activities include campaign work on issues including opposition to intensive farming, support for local purchasing and public education on nutrition as well the certification of organic food.

-The Soil Association is the leading organic certifier offering a huge range of organic and sustainable certification schemes across food, farming, catering, health and beauty, textiles and forestry.
+The Soil Association is the leading organic certifying body offering a huge range of organic and sustainable certification schemes across food, farming, catering, health and beauty, textiles and forestry.